leaf-ai/studio-go-runner/docs/app-note/model-serving.md

 If model promotion is not automatted, on inspection of fitness metrics about the multi-objective trade-offs made experimenters can use a free standing python program to invoke these APIs to perform the export as well.

-Once the recursive copy is complete the exporter should write a CSV index file into the top level directory of the bucket that is named using a UUID with a prefix of 'index-'.
+When the recursive copy is complete the exporter should write a CSV index file into the top level directory of the bucket that is named using a UUID with a prefix of 'index-'.
 The contents of the file should be the list of individual files/keys that must be present and observable to the serving before loading the experiments.
 Each line in the CSV should have 2 fields, first the item/key identifing blobs, or files and the second field should be the etag (S3 internally defined checksum) of the file.

 ### TFX Model Serving

 The second step involves a deployed TFX ModelServer that has been configured to watch a top level directory into which model directory hierarchies will be copied.

 The model serving configuration file is scanned on a regular basis by the model server and can be modified to reference new model directories.
+The configuration file is in our case provisioned using a Kubernetes ConfigMap that is mounted into the TFX Serving pods.
+The mounted location is then configured using the TFX serving --model_config_file, and --model_config_file_poll_wait_seconds options.

 The model server will poll the version directory for new model versions and load them as needed.

-Once models are served inferencing can be done using the standard TensorFlow library, tensorflow\_serving.apis.prediction\_service\_pb2\_grpc, for Javascript there is a REST API to call the prediction service [Client API (REST)](https://www.tensorflow.org/tfx/serving/api_rest), and for Go there is gRPC/ProtoBuf support so the prediction service can be used in this case as well.
+Served model inferencing is be done using the standard TensorFlow library, tensorflow\_serving.apis.prediction\_service\_pb2\_grpc, for Javascript there is a REST API to call the prediction service [Client API (REST)](https://www.tensorflow.org/tfx/serving/api_rest), and for Go there is gRPC/ProtoBuf support so the prediction service can be used in this case as well.

 For an introduction about deployment of the TFX model serving using Kubernetes please see [Use TensorFlow Serving with Kubernetes](https://www.tensorflow.org/tfx/serving/serving\_kubernetes).

 In order to run serving for our case the base tensorflow-model-server software supports the use of S3 within model base path specifications, and the standard AWS environment variables.
 It should be noted however that the server on a per pod basis only supports a single set of AWS credentials.
+More information concernin the use of S3 for model storage can be found at, https://www.kubeflow.org/docs/components/serving/tfserving_new/#pointing-to-the-model.

 To secure the model service it is recommended that as gateway is used to implement Auth0 or a similar platform for AAA functionality.
 For examples on this the Kubeflow serving document has an example of using basic gcloud, for an example of using AAA in a general setting to secure services refer to [Platform Services Example](https://github.com/leaf-ai/platform-services).